khalid-naami/khalid-naami.github.io/blog/2026-05-15-polars-fintech-high-performance-data-frames.md

 # Polars in Fintech: Next-Gen High-Performance DataFrames

 In the hyper-competitive arena of quantitative finance, the bottleneck is rarely the algorithm itself—it is the speed at which data can be ingested and transformed.
-While Pandas has been the industry standard for over a decade, **Polars** has emerged as a disruptive force.
+While <a href="/blog/pandas-finance-high-performance-data-engineering" target="_blank">Pandas</a> has been the industry standard for over a decade, **Polars** has emerged as a disruptive force.
 Built on Rust and designed for the modern multi-core era, Polars is not just an alternative; it is a paradigm shift in how we handle massive financial datasets.

 ![High-Performance Data Processing with Polars and Rust](/img/polars.webp)